This is a love story. This is the story of how my soul mate and I finally came together after years of struggle. This is the story of Missoni and me.

 I decided that I wanted to make the transition into that small group of real fashionistas, that tiny circle represented by Anna, Garance Doré et aliae who you see sprinting between shows at Paris fashion week or posing for pictures with André Leon Talley.
 I mean, no pap will snap my picture as I walk into Yorkdale.
 But you see what I’m getting at (I hope).
 I wanted to turn fashion into less of a trend-oriented activity towards something more permanent.
 Of course, although my creative capital is boundless, my actual capital is not.
 Thus, I do not expect to blossom into Chiara Ferragni tomorrow, or even next year.
 But I’m on my way, which leads me back to where I began.

 In November 2011, then, I decided to dedicate myself to Missoni, my true love.
-Gone are the days of spending several thousands dollars a season on ephemeral trends.
+Gone are the days of dedicating my time to ephemeral trends.
 Instead, I have begun to buy only Missoni (besides the strictly necessary, like jeans and white t-shirts).
 Since Toronto is a terrible place to buy Missoni (stores in the city only get a few of the most conservative pieces and I find the prices something like 20% higher than elsewhere), I spend my free moments monitoring online stores for zigzags in size 38.
 Admittedly, it’s feast or famine.
 Once I splurge on a good piece, that’s it for me for the next little while.
 Nevertheless, the pain and sacrifices are worth it, as I know I’m working towards a greater goal.

 I’m at 5 pieces so far, and I have another piece arriving any day now.
 I really do feel as if this is it for me.
 I see myself in 30 years old piling print upon print upon print like in my dreams (I’ll have to remain a 38 for life!), channeling the carefree days in Italy of my youth.
 When I wear my stripes and zigzags, I just know this is love.
 And let me tell you, I never knew there was a love like this before.